Pradhyumna789/Machine_Learning_and_Deep_Learning/README.md

 3. Now hop on to Linear Regression and implement it on a dummy csv data file available in scikit-learn.

 4. Do a small project by implementing Linear Regression on a dummy sklearn dataset.

+5. Learn multivariable regression and implement it on an imported dummy sklearn dataset.

+6. Code the Gradient-Descent-Optimization-Algorithm for N features.